Epidemiology of asthma: Canada

-Furthermore, asthma prevalence varies among the provinces of Canada; the highest prevalence is Ontario at 12.1%, and the lowest is Nunavut at 3.8%.
+Asthma prevalence varies among the provinces of Canada; for 2022-2023, the highest prevalence was in Ontario (13.17%), and the lowest in Nunavut(4.41%).
 Though there is an overall decrease in the incidence of new asthma cases in Canada, prevalence is rising.
 This can be attributed to a decrease in case-specific mortality due to improved management and control of asthma and its symptoms.